TrashGuyAnimations/TrashGuy/README.rst

 .. highlights::

-    This work is based on the original TrashGuy animation (https://github.com/trash-guy/TrashGuy) written by Zac (https://t.me/Zacci).
+    This work is based on the original TrashGuy animation (https://github.com/trash-guy/TrashGuy) written by Zac (trashguy@zac.cy).

 *Really* like what you see?